wbugenis/pizza-code-challenge/README.md

 ***Read through these deliverables carefully to understand the requirements for this code challenge.
 Tackle them one by one, as they build on each other sequentially.***

-### 1. Pizza-Restaurant Association
+### 1. Create the RestaurantPizza Association

-Create the association between Pizza and Restaurant.
+Create the join model RestaurantPizza to store the association between Pizzas and Restaurants.
+Update the schema and models to create the relationship.

 Each Restaurant can have many Pizzas.
-Each Pizza belongs to one Restaurant.
+Each Pizza can belong to multiple Restaurants.

 ### 2. Pizza Show Page